Wire report

 What happened

-According to The Guardian’s source item, ‘The story of Hong Kong is the sound of it’: the cross-cultural joy of the city’s Cantopop music, Emma-Lee Moss, AKA singer-songwriter Emmy the Great, has written a memoir rooted in her love of Hong Kong’s east-meets-west pop.
+According to The Guardian’s report, ‘The story of Hong Kong is the sound of it’: the cross-cultural joy of the city’s Cantopop music, Emma-Lee Moss, AKA singer-songwriter Emmy the Great, has written a memoir rooted in her love of Hong Kong’s east-meets-west pop.
 She picks her favourite tracks Emma-Lee Moss, a singer-songwriter who released four albums as Emmy the Great, was born in Hong Kong to an English father and Hongkonger mother.
 She lived there until she was 11, when her family moved to England, one of many who left Hong Kong before its transfer of sovereignty from the UK to China in 1997.
 Even as a child, Moss understood the significance of the handover, which returned Hong Kong to Chinese control after 156 years as a British colony.
 “Thanks to our British passports, we would avoid the greatest schism our city had ever known – and its consequences, which were unwritten,” Moss writes in her memoir, My Cantopop Nights .
 Later, as a touring musician, Moss played gigs in Hong Kong, where she reconnected with her chi

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T09:36:06+00:00.
+The report is dated 2026-06-03T09:36:06+00:00.

 What to watch